trentm/go-tool/README.txt

     C:\> go ko/test
     D:\trentm\main\Apps\Komodo-devel\test>

+In addition, go supports resolving unique prefixes of both shortcuts and path components.
+So the above example could also be written as:

+    C:\> go k/t
+    D:\trentm\main\Apps\Komodo-devel\test>

+This is assuming that no other shortcut starts with "k" and the Komodo-devel directory contains no other directory (files are OK) that starts with "t".

 Think of it as a super `cd`.

 `go` is free (MIT License).
 Please send any feedback to [Trent